demos-europe/edt/packages/access-definitions/docs/making-a-type-readable.md

 a moderator.
 In most cases the `getFilterableProperties()` and `getSortableProperties()` methods can simply return the result of `getReadableProperties()`.
 Returning more properties in these two methods than in `getReadableProperties()` may accidentally allow users to guess the values of a property that is not supposed to be readable.
-However returning less properties may be desired if sorting/filtering needs to be limited due to performance reasons.
+However, returning fewer properties may be desired if sorting/filtering needs to be limited due to performance reasons.